Elmar999/distributed_systems/README.md

 $ sudo python lab1.py --vessels server/server.py
 ```

-You can also decide number of servers that you want in your system, using *--server*:
+You can also decide number of servers that you want in your system, using *--servers*:

 ```sh
 $ sudo python lab1.py --vessels server/server1.py --servers 8